iAM-AMR/iAM.AMR.DOC/source/data_extraction/form_factor.rst

 Result refers to the format of the factors' data.
 Data are presented in one of several formats:

 - as contingency tables (counts of AMR+, AMR-, and totals)
-- as rate tables (percentages of AMR+, AMR -, and totals)
+- as prevalence tables (percentages of AMR+, AMR -, and totals)
 - as relative risks
 - as odds ratios

-When multiple data formats are available, we always prefer **contingency tables** (count data), followed by rate tables, and finally odds ratios or relative risk.
+When multiple data formats are available, we always prefer **contingency tables** (count data), followed by prevalence tables, and finally odds ratios or relative risk.
 You only need to extract one format of data for a given factor.

 |br|